WHAT TO EXPECT

 The traditional service at 10:30 a.m. includes announcements, music, readings, prayers, and a sermon.
 On the first Sunday of every month, we offer communion open to everyone.
 We offer both bread and gluten-free crackers.

 Do I have to sing?

 No, but you’re welcome to join in singing hymns.
 We hand out hymnals when you enter the sanctuary.
 If you prefer not to use a hymnal, we have a screen at the front of the sanctuary where the words to the hymns are projected.

 Part of our service includes sharing happy things (Joys) or sad things (Concerns).
 No one is obligated to share, but it is a time when you can ask for prayers from the congregation.

 Will I be asked to introduce myself?

-You are welcome to introduce yourself at the beginning of Joys and Concerns, but you are not required to!
-If you do, you will be greeted and people will introduce themselves to you at the Fellowship time after the service.
+You are welcome to introduce yourself at the beginning of Joys and Concerns, but you don't have to!
+If you do introduce yourself, our members will greet you by name and introduce themselves after the service.